ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 To accommodate varying workload demands, we independently evaluated the prefill (P) and decode (D) phases, assuming unlimited resources for the non-tested phase to isolate and maximize the load on the tested nodes—mirroring the setup used by DeepSeek.
 The results are summarized below:

 - **Prefill Phase**: On 4 nodes (4×8×H100, EP32), the system achieved per-node throughputs of 57,674, 54,543, and 50,302 tokens per second for prompt lengths of 1K, 2K, and 4K, respectively.
 As shown in the bar chart below, this represents up to a 3.3× improvement over the TP16 baseline, largely attributable to the optimized GroupedGeMM kernel (DeepGEMM) and two-batch overlap.
 Assuming a perfectly balanced workload, our system’s throughput is within 5.6% of DeepSeek's official profile.
 - **Decode Phase**: On 9 nodes (9×8×H100, EP72; half the scale of DeepSeek), the system delivered 22,282 tokens per second per node for 2K inputs.
 Under simulated MTP conditions—with deliberately slowed attention kernels—the throughput remained high at 17,373 tokens per second per node for 4K inputs, only 6.6% below DeepSeek’s official profile.
-As illustrated in the figure on the right, the performance gains are primarily driven by larger batch sizes enabled by expert parallelism, which improves scalability by reducing memory usage from model weights.
+As illustrated in the figure on the right, the performance gains are primarily driven by larger batch sizes enabled by EP, which improves scalability by reducing memory usage from model weights.

 <img src="/images/blog/large_scale_ep/e2e-prefill-decode.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 80%"></img>